ninolam/landing-in-real-art/CMS.md

 <img src="./public/img/firebaseProcedure/JoinIRA_Component.png" >

-On this component, you can modify some raw texts, some buttons texts and some links for buttons.
+On this component, you can modify some raw texts, some buttons texts and some links for buttons.<br>
 Go to appropriate fields in the Firestore Database

 <img src="./public/img/firebaseProcedure/JoinIRA_Fields.png" >